hubt/Docker/spark-cass/README.md

 Loads test data into the cassandra testkeyspace.trigram table(see /root/setup.sql)
 Starts cassandra on container startup
 ```

+# Downloading the image
+You can download the image `docker pull hubt/spark-cass`

 # Using the interactive shell:
 For simple interactive use, there's a shell script /root/spark-cass which just calls spark-shell with the extra jar files for cassandra added